How Do We Trumph The Race Card

 When we go into a place of business, we think nothing of the race or gender of an individual when they help us.
 It probably never crosses our mind that it used to be an issue.
 Fort the most part, we have thankfully seen our way of thinking changed bit by bit, from stout efforts to eliminate these patterns of thinking.

 Is racism dying as a whole in this diverse society we dwell within?
-Recently, witnesses saw a man breaking into a home belonging to their neighbor.
+Remember when, witnesses saw a man breaking into a home belonging to their neighbor.
 When the police arrived, they questioned the suspect.
 After refusal to provide documents or answer questions from the police, they took him into custody.
 Atfer the arrest, the issue went all the way to the white house.
 In the aftermath, he stated he owned the home and refused to provide information.
 His intention was to attract attention to racism that he believed existed in the police forces.

 When did it become racist?
 Witnesses reported they saw a man breaking into a home at night; there was no mention of race or color in the 911 call.
 Why not just show ID, and prove it was his home?
 Because, he wanted to play the race card; and the only person that tried to trump it (the arresting officer) was then deemed a racist?
 If the professor were white (or any other race for that matter), the police would have demanded the same information and verification from him.
 If an individual refused, then he or she, should be arrested.
 Additionally, why did the White House get involved?
 That in itself could be misconstrued.